ssc3/HttpMonitor/README.md

 * 2. There is a latency between log generation and elasticsearch making that data available for querying (probably a gap of seconds).
 This needs more time to investigate

-* 3. I dould have calculated running average in memory for alerting about traffic in past 2 mins.
+* 3. I could have calculated running average in memory for alerting about traffic in past 2 mins.
 I chose not to do it and just wet ahead with querying elasticsearch.
 Why?
 Because running average calculation will take more time and I'm not sure I get credit for putting in that effort in a takehome

 * 4. I did not use logging.
 Everything is printed

 * 5. No persistent storage to accompany elasticsearch.
 I considered cassandra before elasticsearch but decided against it since without info, I assumed that the application speed was more important than long term storage.
-If long term persisten storage is necessary, it should have been mentioned
+If long term persistent storage is necessary, it should have been mentioned

 * 6. No thought to scaling and redundancy/availability since no credit for it